scrapinghub/spidermon/docs/source/howto/configuring-telegram-for-spidermon.rst

 A bot is a type of Telegram user designed to interact with users via conversation.

-To work with :doc:`Telegram Actions </actions/telegram-action>`, you will need a Telegram bot which would send notificationsto Telegram from Spidermon.
+To work with :doc:`Telegram Actions </actions/telegram-action>`, you will need a Telegram bot which would send notifications to Telegram from Spidermon.

 Steps
 -----